AFTERTHOUGHT HEEL TUTORIAL

 Step 1: Divide your heel stitches evenly among 3 or 4 dpns, depending on your preference (both needle preferences will have instructions for heel decreases.)

-3 NEEDLES: This requires a 50%-25%-25% stitch division among your needles, and the use of a "marker."
-If you prefer to work only with 3 dpns (like me!), arrange your needles so that the bottom part of the heel ("bottom" relative to the leg OR toes) has two needles (25% each of those total stitches) and the top part of the heel has one needle containing 50% of the total heel stitches, or simple all the stitches originally on it, with a marker in between half of the stitches.
+3 NEEDLES: This requires a 50%-25%-25% stitch distribution among your needles, and uses a "stitch marker."
+If you prefer to work only with 3 dpns, arrange your needles so that the heel has two needles (25% each of those total stitches) and the top part of the heel has one needle containing 50% of the total heel stitches, or simple all the stitches originally on it, with a marker in between half of the stitches.
 Example: If working with a "32st heel," the bottom dpns get 16 each, and the top needle has 32 sts total, but needs a marker after stitch 16.

 Needle Numbers: The bottom left needle is needle #1, the top left needle is #2, and the bottom right needle is #3.